Carl D. Perkins: Legacy

 Perkins's legacy of support to education and the under-privileged is shown by the federal student loan called the Perkins Loan, named for him, as is the Carl D. Perkins Career and Technical Education Improvement Act of 2006, which provides federal money for vocational education.
 The Carl D. Perkins Bridge crossing the Ohio River, the Carl D. Perkins Building on the campus of Eastern Kentucky University, and the Carl D. Perkins Federal Building and United States Courthouse in Ashland, Kentucky are named after him.
 The vocational school in Hindman, Kentucky at Knott County Central High School, Carl D. Perkins Job Corps at Prestonsburg and Carl D. Perkins Rehab Center at Thelma are also named in his honor.
 Kentucky highway 80 in Hazard, Kentucky is named the Carl D. Perkins Parkway.
 The Carl D. Perkins Parkway stretches from Hazard, Kentucky through Carl D. Perkins home county of Knott county, Kentucky.
 The Carl D. Perkins Parkway connects to the Hal Rogers Parkway in Hazard, Kentucky.
+There is also a Carl D Perkins Center, located in Morehead, KY.

 Perkins' grave site is in Hindman, Kentucky, in a public cemetery named "Mountain Memory Gardens".
 However, he was originally buried at a private cemetery near his home in Hindman.
 In 2007 Perkins's body was moved to where he is presently buried at Mountain Memory Gardens.
 Verna J. Perkins sold the old house and the land.
 She had since retired to Lafayette Living Center home for the elderly in Lexington, and died in 2012.